ad-freiburg/ad-blog/content/post/project-public-transit-map-matching-with-graphHopper.md

 *TransitRouter* uses the OSM routing engine [GraphHopper]() and a modified version the [GraphHopper Map Matching library]().

-The quality of the results are compared with the original GraphHopper Map Matching (*GHMM*) and [*pfaedle*](https://github.com/ad-freiburg/pfaedle) a similar tool developed by the chair of Algorithms and Data Structures at the university of Freiburg.
+The quality of the results are compared with the original GraphHopper Map Matching library (*GHMM*) and [*pfaedle*](https://github.com/ad-freiburg/pfaedle) a similar tool developed by the chair of Algorithms and Data Structures at the university of Freiburg.

-## <a id="gtfs"></a> General Transit Feed Specification GTFS

-TODO: Add text

-# <a id="approach"></a> Our map matching approach
+# <a id="approach"></a> Approach
 Given a trip \\(T\\)  with a ordered sequence of stations \\(S = (s_0, s_1, s_2, ..., s_n)\\) we want to find its path \\(P\\) through our street network graph \\(G=(V, E)\\).

-## <a id="ghmm-limitations"></a> Limitations of the GraphHopper Map Matching library
-- removes stations that are to close
-- no turn restrictions / costs
-- no support for inter hop turns restrictions

-## <a id="ghmm-baseline"></a> GraphHopper Map Matching base line (*GHMM*)
-The GraphHopper Map Matching is a one to one implementation of [Hidden Markov Map Matching Through Noise and Sparseness](https://www.ismll.uni-hildesheim.de/lehre/semSpatial-10s/script/6.pdf).
-To be used as a base line we removed the filtering of close observations described in chapter 4.1 as this removes consecutive stations that are to close to one another.
+First we discuss how we can find possible candidates in G for every \\(s_i\\) and how we find a path between candidates.
+Then how we can find the most likely sequence of candidates and finally how we enable turn restrictions.

 ## <a id="candidates"></a> Finding candidates